ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 <a name="venv_setup"></a> Virtual Environment Setup
 =================
-Next, we need to install the virtual environment and source it before we start pip installing packages.
-This is a way to compartmentalize the python packages and keep your operating environment unaffected by changes to Python made from within the virtual environment.
+Next, we need to install the virtual environment and source it before we start installing packages with `pip`.
+This is a way to compartmentalize the Python packages and keep your operating environment unaffected by changes to Python made from within the virtual environment.

 ```
 sudo pip3 install virtualenv